nortikin/sverchok/docs/nodes/modifier_change/extrude_region.rst

       for each pair of **Height** and **Scale** input values.
     - In **Matrix** mode, extrusion operation will be performed one time for each matrix passed into **Matrix** input.
+- **Dissolve Orthogonal Edges**.
+This parameter is available only since Blender version 2.90.
+Removes and connects edges whose faces form a flat surface and intersect new edges.
+Unchecked by default.
 - **Keep original**.
 If checked, the original geometry will be passed to output as well as extruded geometry.
 This parameter is visible only in **Properties** (N) panel.